archonic/limestone/README.md

 * Install [Docker](https://docs.docker.com/engine/installation/)
 * Customize .env from .env-example
 * run `docker-compose up --build` to create and run the various images, volumes, containers and a network
-* run `docker-compose exec website rails db:setup` to create the DB or `docker-compose exec website rails db:reset` if the DB already exists
-* run `docker-compose exec website rails db:migrate` to migrate
-* run `docker-compose exec website rails db:seed` to create your admin user and Stripe plan(s)
+* run `docker-compose exec website rails db:setup` to create DB, load schema and seed.
+Seeding will also create your plan(s) in Stripe.
 * Visit localhost:3000 and rejoice

 ### Setting up production